-We market and sell products in international markets, have established sales offices and subsidiaries in the United Kingdom and Japan and, as part of the acquisitions of CES, RTL, and Themis, we now have manufacturing and/or engineering facilities and subsidiaries in Switzerland, Spain, Canada, and France.
-Revenues from international operations accounted for 8%, 9%, and 7% of our total net revenues in fiscal 2019, 2018, and 2017, respectively.
+We market and sell products in international markets, have sales offices and subsidiaries in the United Kingdom and Japan and we have manufacturing and/or engineering facilities and subsidiaries in Switzerland, Spain, Canada, and France.
+Revenues from international operations accounted for 7%, 8%, and 9%, of our total net revenues in fiscal 2020, 2019, and 2018, respectively.
 We also ship directly from our U.S. operations to international customers.
 There are inherent risks in transacting business internationally, including:

 - changes in applicable laws and regulatory requirements;

 - · export and import restrictions;

-- export controls relating to technology;
+- · export controls relating to technology and sanctioned parties;

-- · tariffs and other trade barriers;
+- tariffs and other trade barriers;

 - less favorable intellectual property laws;

-- difficulties in staffing and managing foreign operations;
+- · difficulties in staffing and managing foreign operations;

 - longer payment cycles;

-- problems in collecting accounts receivable;
+- · problems in collecting accounts receivable;

-- adverse economic conditions in foreign markets;
+- · adverse economic conditions in foreign markets;

 - political instability;

 - fluctuations in currency exchange rates;

-- · expatriation controls; and - potential adverse tax consequences.
+- · expatriation controls; and

+- potential adverse tax consequences.